-- 2.22 Private registered providers which own 1,000 or more social housing units are also subject to periodic IDAs.
-For most providers, we anticipate conducting an IDA every three or four years.
-As a general principle, the frequency with which we carry out an IDA is linked to our assessment of the relative risk profile of providers, including the occurrence of any significant changes in the scale and nature of activities a provider undertakes.
-Our risk-based approach considers both the probability of risks materialising and the impact given the inherent nature of providers (including size and complexity), to help determine where we need to carry out IDAs more often. - 2.23 Through IDAs, we assess providers' compliance with the economic standards.
-Each IDA is a bespoke piece of work and will consider in detail a provider's viability (its ability to meet financial obligations), its approach to value for money and its governance.
-The IDA is likely to encompass assessment of risk profiles, exposures, financial strengths and weaknesses, governance and the delivery of value for money in the broadest sense. - 2.24 Each IDA is scoped to ensure we focus on the key issues impacting upon a particular provider's compliance.
-However, IDAs are framed around a consistent model, as set out in Annex C. - 2.25 When the regulator determines that it is going to carry out an IDA of a registered provider it notifies the organisation of its decision.
-On occasion, the regulator may need to carry out an IDA at short notice, but generally it will seek to give providers at least six weeks' notice of its intention and to discuss the planned process.
+- 2.25 When the regulator determines that it is going to carry out an IDA of a registered provider it notifies the organisation of its decision.
+On occasion, we may need to carry out an IDA at short notice, but generally we will seek to give providers at least six weeks' notice of our intention and to discuss the planned process.
 Each IDA is led by a senior member of staff, supported by staff with a range of skills from across the regulator.
 The size of the team and the particular skills required reflect what is appropriate for the specific assessment. - 2.26 The regulator produces a document setting out the proposed scope of the IDA.
 This is shared with the provider for comment.
 In accordance with our co-regulatory approach, we always start by looking at the how the board itself gains assurance that it is compliant with the standards.

-- 2.27 The documents required by the regulator for an IDA and the timescale by which they will be required will vary depending on the scope and on our duty to be proportionate and to minimise interference, but we always require the following: - business plan and risk assessment - accounts and financial statements - audit management letter - organisational/group structure chart - 2.28 The regulator specifies a date by which written evidence for the IDA must be submitted.
-Each IDA will be an assessment of the provider's compliance at a given time and our expectation is that providers will supply requested information within the agreed timescales for completion of the assessment. - 2.29 Each IDA involves a mixture of desktop research and on-site work.
+- 2.27 The documents required by the regulator for an IDA will vary depending on the scope of each assessment, and we are mindful of our duty to be proportionate and to minimise interference.
+We will always require the following: - business plan and risk assessment - accounts and financial statements - audit management letter - organisational/group structure chart - 2.28 The regulator specifies a date by which written evidence for the IDA must be submitted.
+Each IDA will be an assessment of the provider's compliance at a given time and our expectation is that providers will supply requested information within the agreed timescales for completion of the assessment. - 2.29 IDAs involve a mixture of desktop research and on-site work.
 We will normally want to interview the board chair individually as part of our work as well as other members of the board and the executive leadership team.
 We will keep the provider informed of the regulator's requirements throughout the process. - 2.30 Upon the conclusion of an IDA we will advise the provider of the outcome.
 If the provider continues to be assessed as G1/V1 we will not normally produce a narrative report.
 We will, however, give oral feedback to the provider and update our published table of judgements to indicate that the grades are now based upon an IDA.
 Where our assessment has changed or if the IDA confirms a provider's existing non-G1/V1 grades, then we will discuss this with the provider and publish a report explaining the reasons for the assessment.
-This report will be shared with the provider for factual accuracy checking, prior to publication.
+This report will be shared with the provider for factual accuracy checking, prior to publication on the RSH website.